 Top with herbs of your choice (I used thyme this time - pun intended).

 Drizzle on a slight bit of olive oil.

 To seal, tightly roll the edges towards the fish to ensure no juices leak out while cooking.
 At this point you can either bake it right away or refrigerate it for a few hours before baking.
 (I would not recommend making these up any more in advance than 3 - 4 hours.)

 When ready to bake, place tray in oven for 20 - 25 minutes at 400°F (or until fish is cooked through).

 Serve immediately.
 Serve in the parchment packets and allow guests to cut open their own pouches at time of service.

 Note: The sky really is the limit here.
-You can add in quick-cooking rice, whatever veggies you prefer and any type of herbs or seasoning.
-Here is a packet I did with tilapia, a 1/2 of a "block" of dried Ramen noodles (seasoning packet discarded), green beans, tomatoes, butter, salt, pepper, lemon slices, orange slices, thyme and a drizzle of olive oil.
-(If adding Ramen noodles, I suggest a small splash of stock, water or white wine be added to the packet just before sealing.)
+You can add in par-cooked rice, whatever veggies you prefer and any type of herbs or seasoning.
+I even did a batch with tilapia, a 1/2 of a "block" of dried Ramen noodles (seasoning packet discarded), green beans, tomatoes, butter, salt, pepper, lemon slices, orange slices, thyme and a drizzle of olive oil.
+(If adding dry Ramen noodles, I suggest a small splash of stock, water or white wine be added to the packet just before sealing.)